galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 {: .question}

 # Preprocessing and  Quality Assessment

 Preprocessing and data quality assurance is an important step in Infinium Methylation Assay analysis.

 `RGChannelSet` represents two color data with a green and a red channel and can be converted into methylated and unmethylated signals assigned to `MethylSet` or into Beta values build in `RatioSet`.
 User can convert from `RGChannelSet` into `MethylSet` using the **minfi mset** {% icon tool %} or compute Beta values using **minfi set** {% icon tool %}.
 The **minfi qc** {% icon tool %} tool extracts and plots the quality control data frame with two columns mMed and uMed which are the medians of `MethylSet` signals (Meth and Unmeth).Comparing them against one another allows user to detect and remove low-quality samples.

 > ### {% icon hands_on %} Hands-on: Preprocessing
 > 1. Run **minfi mset** {% icon tool %} to create `MethylSet` object
 > 2. Run **minfi qc** {% icon tool %} to estimate sample-specific quality control
-> 3. Convert methylation data from the `MethylSet` , to ratios with **minfi rset** {% icon tool %}
+> 3. Run **minfi rset** {% icon tool %} to convert methylation data from the `MethylSet` to ratios
-> 4. Then map ratio data to the genome using **minfi maptogenome** {% icon tool %} tool
+> 4. Run **minfi maptogenome** {% icon tool %} to map ratio data to the genome
 >
 > > ### {% icon tip %} Tip: Preprocess and Normalize data
 > > If your files require normalisation, you might prefer to use other of preprocessing tools provided in EWAS suite i.e. **minfi ppfun** {% icon tool %} or **minfi ppquantile**  {% icon tool %} look for recomendation at (ref).